intellibrix/intellibrix/README.md

 - `image('A shiny red apple', '1024x1024')` - Generate an image from a text prompt (prompt, size? = `'256x256'`)

 You may pass a `context` array of the format `[{ role: 'user' | 'assistant', content: string }]` to `ask()` to provide context to the AI.

+You may also access the `openai` library directly with `brick.ai.instance`.

 An OpenAI `Intelligence` supports the [function-calling API](https://platform.openai.com/docs/guides/gpt/function-calling) (see `test/function.test.ts`):